ruedagarcialaura/Bachelor-Thesis-TUM-GUI-for-Performance-evaluation-of-opensource-5G-private-network-srsRAN-/readme.md

 Once all the parameters are filled, it is time to start wireshark and generate the traffic:

-- Start wireshark on both Core Network and UE PCs by clicking on "start capture" button.
+- Start wireshark on both Core Network and UE PCs by clicking on "Begin to capture" button.
-- Start the "server side" for the iperf3 traffic generation by clicking on "Start Server"
+- Start the server side for the iperf3 traffic generation by clicking on "Start Server"
-- Start the traffic by clicking on "Generate traffic".
+- Start the traffic by clicking on "Generate iperf3 traffic".

 Once the iperf3 traffic is done, the trace will appear on the view in the blank boxes.

-- Click on "Stop wireshark" and all traffic will be saved to two .pcap files in your local directory.
+- Click on "Stop capture" and all traffic will be saved to two .pcap files in your local directory.
-- Click on "Stop server" if you are not going to send any more traffic.
+- Click on "Stop Server" if you are not going to send any more traffic.

 The button for "Stop traffic" is not always needed, only in the cases of the UE disconnecting from the network before the iperf3 traffic generation has finished.
 This happens frequently when sending traffic in the downlink direction.